m-daniela/chat-app/Notes/work.md

 Pros: reduces encryption + signature cost

-This protocol was introduced in 1997 [1] and it combines the features of both digital signature and encryption, in a public key setting.
+This protocol was introduced in 1997 [@zheng] and it combines the features of both digital signature and encryption, in a public key setting.
 Its aim is to decrease the cost of previously used signature then encrypt schemes and to optimize the procedure.

-The total cost, then, can be considered the sum of costs of each operation and using this combined approach would reduce it with "50% in computational cost and 85% in communication overhead", keeping the security definitions offered by the two operations, namely sending an authenticated and secure message [1].
+The total cost, then, can be considered the sum of costs of each operation and using this combined approach would reduce it with "50% in computational cost and 85% in communication overhead", keeping the security definitions offered by the two operations, namely sending an authenticated and secure message [@zheng].

-The protocol would contain two algorithms, namely signcryption and unsigncryption, with the properties:

-- unique unsigncryptability - the signcrypted message is recovered using the unsigncryption algorithm
-- security - the properties of a secure encryption scheme and secure digital signature are fulfilled: confidentiality, unforgeability, non-repudiation, integrity
-- efficiency - as mentioned before, smaller computational cost.
+The protocol would contain two algorithms, signcryption and unsigncryption, with the properties: unique unsigncryptability, where the signcrypted message is recovered using the unsigncryption algorithm, security - the properties of a secure encryption scheme and secure digital signature are fulfilled: confidentiality, unforgeability, non-repudiation, integrity and efficiency, through smaller computational cost.

-A security analysis of signcryption was conducted in 2002?
-[2].
+A security analysis of signcryption was conducted in 2002? [@adr].

 - two definitions, depending on the adversary: outsider or insider
 - signcryption is defined for the public key setting, being the equivalent of authenticated encryption is in the symmetric encryption